 Every ART session is actually a combination of examination and treatment.
-The Chiropractor, or other ART provider, uses his or her hands to evaluate the texture, tightness and movement of muscles, fascia, tendons, ligaments and nerves.
+The Chiropractor uses his hands to evaluate the texture, tightness and movement of muscles, fascia, tendons, ligaments and nerves.
 Abnormal tissues are treated by combining precisely directed tension with very specific patient movements.

 These treatment protocols – over 500 specific moves – are unique to ART.
 They allow providers to identify and correct the specific problems that are affecting each individual patient.
 ART is not a cookie-cutter approach – which means that every patient does not get the same treatment.

 What is the history of Active Release Techniques?

 ART has been developed and refined by Chiropractic Doctor Mr. Michael Leahy, DC, CCSP.
 Dr. Leahy noticed that his patients’ symptoms seemed to be related to changes in their soft tissue that could be felt by hand.

 After running a very successful practice, Dr. Leahy now teaches and certifies healthcare providers all over the world to use Active Release Techniques.

 ART is a very complementary system to use alongside any kind of Chiropractic skeletal adjustment.
 I learnt the Lower Extremity and Upper Extremity, spinal and nerve entrapment directly from Dr. Leahy himself and have been using these ART protocols every clinic day since that time.